yashpadaliya08/Troe_Hotel/README.md

 Troe Hotel is a hotel management application built with Python and Tkinter (GUI).
 It comes in three different versions, each featuring a unique layout style.
 The application allows administrators to manage room bookings, customer details, and room availability efficiently.
 There  is three version and all three has different layout style.

+Database:
+✅ "The system creates an account automatically, but you need to register first."

 The script requires the following libraries to run:

 tkinter – For the GUI